nowen458/ACICAngularCodingChallenge/ReadMe.txt

 Line of Business - This is a collection of related insurance coverages, that represent the specific needs of an insured.
 For example, the line of business
 "Commercial Property" includes coverages such as "Building", "Business Income", and "Signs".

+// this is a comment for demonstration purposes